-Rectal misoprostol versus tranexamic acid in reducing intra &post operative blood loss in cesarean section
+Rectal misoprostol versus tranexamic acid for reducing intra &post-operative blood loss in cesarean section

 Document Type : Original Article